-Viracta is committed to advancing new medicines based on its viral activation therapy approach to benefit patients with viral-associated cancers and other serious diseases.
+Viracta is committed to advancing new medicines to benefit patients with viral-associated cancers and other serious diseases.

 Our team possesses deep, cross-functional experience and longstanding commitment to develop new medicines to benefit patients.

 Dr. Pomerantz has extensive board experience and currently serves on the board of directors of Intec Pharma, Collplant Biotechnologies, Silicon Therapeutics, and X-Vax Inc., in addition to ContraFect.
 He also serves as the Chairman of the Scientific Advisory Board of Aridis Pharmaceuticals.
 Dr. Pomerantz was a Venture Partner at Flagship Pioneering from 2014 through 2019.
 In addition, he served as the President, CEO and Chairman of the Board of Seres Therapeutics from 2014-2019, where he continues to serve as Senior Advisor to its Board of Directors.
 Previously, Dr. Pomerantz was Senior Vice President, Worldwide Head of Licensing & Acquisition at Merck & Co., Inc and prior to that was Senior Vice President and Global Franchise Head of Infectious Diseases at Merck.
 Prior to joining Merck, Dr. Pomerantz was Global Head of Infectious Diseases for Johnson & Johnson Pharmaceuticals.
 He also served as CEO of Tibotec Pharmaceuticals, Inc. Dr. Pomerantz has now led the development of 12 drugs, for HIV, HCV, MDR-TB, CMV, and C Diff, which have been approved and launched world-wide (including both small and large molecules and fixed dose combinations).